 To function correctly, AFDD requires specific sensors and data be available, as detailed in the sequences below.
 If this information is not available, AFDD tests that do not apply should be deleted.

-Automatic Fault Detection and Diagnostics
+[DELETE]Automatic Fault Detection and Diagnostics

 The AFDD routines for AHUs continually assess AHU performance by comparing the values of BAS inputs and outputs to a subset of potential fault conditions.
 The subset of potential fault conditions that is assessed at any point depends on the operating state (OS) of the AHU, as determined by the position of the cooling and heating valves and the economizer damper.
 Time delays are applied to the evaluation and reporting of fault conditions to suppress false alarms.
 Fault conditions that pass these filters are reported to the building operator along with a series of possible causes.